AdamBoley/Project-Beergate/README.md

 The necessary imports are:
 `UserAddEmailView, UserPasswordSetView, UserPasswordResetView, UserPasswordResetFromKeyView`

+12/9/22:
+After successfully implememting the Summernote editor for the add_review form, I noted that it had a fixed size of 720px.
+This caused the editor to overflow horizontally when viewed on a device with a screen size of less than 720px.
+I tried various options before I turned to [the documentation](https://github.com/summernote/django-summernote) and the [Summernote website](https://summernote.org/deep-dive/#disable-drag-and-drop), where I thankfully noted that the Summernote editor could be extensively customised in the settings file by way of the SUMMERNOTE_CONFIG variable.
+Simply setting the width to be 100% was sufficient to make the editor responsive to screen size.
+At this point I noted that the editor ships as standard with many options.
+I decided to cut these down considerably because a large number of options causes the toolbar to become absurdly large in proportion to the editor field when viewed on smaller screen sizes, and limiting the number of options removes this.
+I also decided to remove the ability to upload pictures and videos, as I was concerned about how Cloudinary would handle these when I already had a CloudinaryField in the Review Model.
+If a user tries to upload an image or video, a new tab with it will open instead.
+To avoid damaging the user experience, the label for the editor has been modified to inform users of this.

 ## Favicon

 I decided to apply a pair of beer glasses as this app's favicon.
 Beer is the main theme of the app so this favicon seemed appropriate.
 The favicon was generated using the Clinking Beer Mugs emoji from the [Favicon.io](https://favicon.io/emoji-favicons/) favicon generator.